Martha: St. Martha and Villajoyosa

 The town of Villajoyosa, Spain, honors St. Martha as its patron saint and celebrates The Festival of Moors and Christians annually in her honor.
 The 250-year-old festival commemorates the attack on Villajoyosa by Berber pirates led by Zalé-Arraez in 1538, when, according to legend, St. Martha came to the rescue of the townsfolk by causing a flash flood which wiped out the enemy fleet, thus preventing the corsairs from reaching the coast.

+St. Martha and Pateros

+Tradition recounts that in the 1800s, Saint Martha (who legendarily subdued the Tarasque), was invoked by the people of Pateros, a town in Metro Manila, Philippines, to vanquish a crocodile in the Pateros River that ate their ducks.
+These animals were the main source of the townspeople's livelihood as their eggs are the main ingredient of the delicacy, Balút (fertilised duck egg), which is what the town is known for.

+One evening, under a full moon, an unnamed female bayani (hero) went to the river to tame the creature.
+At the river banks, the crocodile saw a light surrounding the figure, who was actually Saint Martha.
+At the sight of the glowing figure, the creature disappeared and the local duck industry once again flourished.
+The people of Pateros attributed this event to Saint Martha and a grand fluvial procession in honor of her has been held yearly since, in remembrance of the event.

 Gnostic tradition

 Martha appears in the sacred gnostic text Pistis Sophia.
 She is instructed by the risen Christ on several of the repentances that must be made in order to have salvation.
 She also makes several prophetic interpretations of different Psalms.

 Depictions in art and literature

 The subject of Martha is mostly found in art from the Counter-Reformation onwards, especially in the 17th century, when the domestic setting is usually given a realistic depiction.
-However it appears in some Ottonian cycles of the Life of Christ.
+Typically, Mary, the elder sister, is preparing or serving food, while Martha is listening to Christ.
+However, it appears in some Ottonian cycles of the Life of Christ.